fluxninja/aperture/docs/content/get-started/installation/agent/envoy/istio.md

    application.

-   The External Authorization filter forwards the request to the Aperture Agent instance using gRPC with a timeout of `0.5s`, having `INBOUND` value for key `traffic-direction` metadata included in the streams initiated to the gRPC service.
+   The External Authorization filter forwards the request to the Aperture Agent instance using gRPC with a timeout of `0.5s`, having `ingress` value for key `control-point` metadata included in the streams initiated to the gRPC service.
 The filter will accept the client request even if the communication with the authorization service has failed, or if the authorization service has returned a HTTP 5xx error.